clulab/eidos/README.md

 The project can be readily imported into IntelliJ IDEA with the Scala plugin and compiled, run, and debugged from there.
 In addition, the Eclipse plugin is configured for use.
-The project can be converted for use with Eclipse with the command
+The project can be converted for use with a Scala-fortified Eclipse with the command
 ```bash
 > sbt eclipse
 ```